 Hip tendonitis generally evolves gradually through repetitive motions, as opposed to sudden, awkward movements.
-Tendonitis usually results from the activities of your job, exercise or sports activities that rely on strenuous hip movements, such as aerobics, basketball and gymnastics.
+Tendonitis usually results from your job activities, exercise, or sports that rely on strenuous hip movements, such as aerobics, basketball, and gymnastics.
 Continuous repetition overstresses your tendons if you’re using an improper technique.
 Other athletic activities that lead to hip tendonitis include:

 - Martial arts

 Jobs that force you into repetitive motions or long periods of vibration can also be responsible for hip tendonitis.
 Hip flexor tendonitis is a particularly uncomfortable form of hip pain.
 The hip flexor consists of the group of muscles at the front of the hip.
 These muscles permit you to bend your knee up towards your torso.
 Hip flexor tendonitis is especially common when athletes don’t warm up properly.
 Other factors include:

 - Falls or impact to your hip